 Still have some questions that we haven’t answered yet?
 We’ve listed the answers to some of the more common FAQs about pork bones and dogs below.
 If there’s something you feel we’ve missed, drop us a line in the comments section!

 Are ham bones that are sold as dog treats safe?

 Commercially-packaged ham bones carry the same risks as any other pork bones when given to your dog.
 It is best to avoid these and reduce the risk of needing any emergency veterinary trips!

-Can bones provide a good mineral supplement to my dog?
+Are bones a good mineral supplement for my dog?